Federation of International Bandy: History

 Bandy as known today has been played since the later half of the 19th century.
 Rules were set up in the 1890s by the National Bandy Association in England and by the corresponding body in Russia.
 The Ligue International de Hockey sur Glace (LIHG) was founded on 15 May 1908 at 34 Rue de Provence in Paris, France, at a time when bandy and ice hockey were seen as variants of the same game.
 The founders of the federation were representatives from Belgium, France, Great Britain, Switzerland and Bohemia (now Czech republic).
 However, as ice hockey became an Olympic sport while bandy did not, bandy only survived in some of the Nordic countries and the Soviet Union.
 LIHG is now the International Ice Hockey Federation.

 In the 1940s, the Nordic countries Finland, Norway and Sweden set up a joint rules committee.
 In the early 1950s, the Soviet Union decided to break out of its isolation in international sport and started a friendly exchange with said Nordic countries.

 The federation was formed on 12 February 1955 at Hotell Malmen in Stockholm, Sweden, by representatives from Finland, Norway, the Soviet Union and Sweden.
 The federation has had its base in Sweden since 1979.
 Henrik Nilsson is the current President of the FIB.

 When FIB was formed in 1955, it introduced the same rules for bandy all over the world.
-Especially in Russia and other Soviet Republics, different rules had been used prior to this.
+In Russia and other Soviet Republics, compared to in the Nordic countries, different rules had been used prior to this.
+From the Nordic rules, the weight of the ball, the shape of the stick and goalcage, the ban on playing with the feet, as well as the goalkeeper playing without a stick, prevailed, while the 15 cm high border along the sidelines, and the offside rule, were kept from the Soviet rule book.

 Bandy World Championships have been organized for men since 1957 and for women since 2004.

 The federation was named the International Bandy Federation (IBF) between 1957 and 2001.
 The current name was adopted at a request from the International Olympic Committee when the IOC made bandy a "recognized sport", since the acronym IBF at the time was already in use by the International Badminton Federation (in 2006, the International Badminton Federation changed names to Badminton World Federation and now uses the acronym BWF).
 In 2004, FIB was accepted by IOC.

 FIB is a member of Association of IOC Recognised International Sports Federations as well as Global Association of International Sports Federations.